githubEdit

 3. BTF (BPF Type Format) Not Available

 BTF provides type information for eBPF programs.
-If you see BTF is not supported, your kernel wasn't compiled with BTF enabled.
+BTF is not supported indicates the kernel was compiled without BTF enabled.

 Check if BTF is available:

-If the file doesn't exist, you'll need to either enable BTF in your kernel configuration or switch to a kernel distribution that includes BTF support (most modern kernels do).
+If the file does not exist, enable BTF in your kernel configuration or switch to a distribution with BTF support (most modern kernels include it).

 4. eBPF File System Not Mounted

-The BPF filesystem at /sys/fs/bpf is where Mermin pins its eBPF maps for state persistence.
-Without it, you'll see No such file or directory: /sys/fs/bpf.
+Mermin pins eBPF maps to /sys/fs/bpf for state persistence.
+No such file or directory: /sys/fs/bpf indicates the BPF filesystem is not mounted.

 Quick fix on the host node: